 Does a DUI impact car insurance in Colorado?

 Yes.
 Insurance companies consider a DUI to be one of the most serious driving violations, and you will be labeled a

-Jerry, you can quickly compare rates from up to 50 providers, making the process much simpler and more accessible.
+Jerry, you can quickly compare rates from some of the nation's top providers, making the process much simpler and more accessible.

 Other effects of a DUI

 Beyond the conviction penalties and higher insurance rates, DUIs can have some other lasting implications.

 License revocation: After a DUI, you run the risk of having your license revoked if you’re charged with other serious offenses.

 Ignition interlock device: All states have some type of ignition interlock program requiring drivers convicted of a DUI to install an interlock device in their vehicle to disable the engine if alcohol is detected on their breath.